Milan Central Station – Stazione Centrale Milano Trains, Shopping and a Little History

 Binario 21 (track 21) has a particular and very sad history.
 In Jan 30, 1944, 650 Jews, 40 of whom were children, who had been jailed and detained at the San Vittore Prison under fascist law were sent off to Auschwitz.
 Only about 20 of them returned to their hometown Milan.
 A young woman by the name of Liliana Sergre was among the survivors and has left her testimonial for future generations.
 A previous train holding 250 Jews had left a month earlier as well as an additional train the following May 1944.
 A museum with a wall memorial with the names of the Italian victims now stands and commemoration ceremonies are held to mark the Shoah.

 (as of 2013) The Shoah Memorial Museum is still under construction but you can visit the memorial wall on the far end near the chapel.

 Binario 21 was also theater to another more recent historical event: Dec 8, 2011 Carmine, Beppe and Oliviero, climbed the light tower 30 meters above binario 21 and stayed there in protest of the lay-off s of an estimated 800 employees of Trenitalia due to the discontinuation of the Wagon Lit train line headed north.
 The protest continued until February 2012 when Rocco and Stanislao changed places with Oliviero Cassini who had stayed there over a year.
 Stanislao Focarelli left the tower after 140 days after an agreement to partially reinstate the train service had been reached.

-Shops and Restaurants in the station
+Shops and Restaurants in the Milan Central Station

 There is plenty to do if you have to wait for a connection.
 The station has been renovated and has an abundance of shopping, cafès and restaurants.